 If you disagree about paying an extra amount because of your income, you can ask Social Security to review the decision.
 To find out more about how to do this, contact Social Security at 1-800-772-1213 (TTY 1-800-325-0778).

 SECTION 5 More information about your monthly premium

-Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 There are several ways you can pay your plan premium